 If you have a dog that is disabled, it is a good idea to include this information on any identifying tags, collars, or leashes.
 That way, if your dog becomes lost, anyone who finds it is immediately aware of their disability and the special care they require.

 As humans get older, their mind and body slow down, and the same holds for dogs.
-If you have a dog that is on the older side or has chronic vision problems, you’ll want to account for potential eyesight problems.
-Be sure to leave the light on for them, and make sure that your home is brightly lit in all of the places that are meant to be accessible for them.
+If you have a dog on the older side or has chronic vision problems, you’ll want to account for potential eyesight problems.
+Be sure to leave the light on for them, and make sure that your home is brightly lit in all places that are meant to be accessible for them.

 If your dog is wholly or nearly blind, you’ll have to care for them as you would a blind human being.
 Take the time to discuss methods of accommodating your blind dog with your vet.

-Account for Hearing Loss
+Account for hearing loss

-Also, you’ll want to try and teach your dog some nonverbal signs to watch for so you can continue to give them commands and communicate with them.
+You’ll also want to try and teach your dog some nonverbal signs to watch for so you can continue to give them commands and communicate with them.
 This will take time and patience, but the bond between yourself and your old dog is worth it.

-If your dog has suffered an accident, has general mobility problems, is beginning to grow old, or is from a breed with a history of chronic hip, leg, or back problems, you may need to get your dog a canine wheelchair at some point.
-Thankfully, the best wheelchairs attach with ease around your dog’s waist and back, and can provide some much-needed support.
+If your dog has suffered an accident, has general mobility problems, is beginning to grow old, or is from a breed with a history of chronic hip, leg, or back problems, you may need to get your dog a canine wheelchair some point.
+Thankfully, the best wheelchairs attach with ease around your dog’s waist and back and can provide some much-needed support.

 Dog wheelchairs allow your dog to move with ease, even if they have weak backs or leg injuries.
 That said, you don’t want to cause fresh back or leg problems by attaching your dog to a wheelchair that’s too heavy for them.
-Dog wheelchairs come in many shapes and sizes, and are incredibly durable and can last for years.
+Dog wheelchairs come in many shapes and sizes, are incredibly durable, and can last for years.
 Be sure to confer with your vet and see which fit works best for your dog.

 If your dog suffers from a condition that requires medication, such as canine arthritis or seizures, you’ll need to speak to your doctor and discuss ways of treating them.
 This will naturally differ depending on the nature of your dog’s condition and their medical history.